Yesterday, I left off talking about the water stations running out of cups.

 Then I saw it – a 7/11.
 (Cue heavenly music.)
 I ran inside, grabbed a water and a Gatorade, got back out on the course, and started downing my drinks!

 As I kept on going, there was this one spectator I kept passing from Alpha Running – a running club in Los Angeles.
 She was so supportive!
-I had met her at the expo, and I saw her at three different times on the course.
+I’d met her at the expo, and I saw her at three different times on the course.
 She kept moving to different locations to see her runners as many times as possible.
-She kept yelling out “you can do this, 52 in 52″ when she saw me.
+She kept yelling out, “You can do this, 52 in 52” when she saw me.

-I’ve heard people complain at Rock ‘n’ Roll events that it’s rough when you’re doing the full marathon and you pass the finish line for the half and you hear everyone screaming and music playing.
+I’ve heard people complain at Rock ‘n’ Roll events that it’s rough when you’re doing the full marathon, and in the middle of your race, you pass the finish line for the half – hearing everyone screaming and music playing.